rd-alliance/metadata-directory/tools/cmor-climate-model-output-rewriter.md

 ---
-title: CMOR - Climate Model Output Rewriter
+title: CMOR (Climate Model Output Rewriter)
 slug: cmor-climate-model-output-rewriter
 description: <p>A set of C-based functions, with bindings to both Python and FORTRAN 90, that can be used to produce <a href="../standards/cf-climate-and-forecast-metadata-conventions.html">CF</a>-compliant